Have you ever wondered if there’s a secret to building the best relationship?

 To let yourself loose, try:

 Tip: If you’ve previously been to individual therapy, talk about the changes you’ve seen in yourself after seeking support.
 Recall any specific techniques or insights you may have gained and bring them up in the conversation.
-Talk about very specific examples of how therapy has helped you.
+Talk about very specific examples of how a psychologist has helped you.
 If you’ve not been to therapy before, you may also talk about the benefits in general or share your friend’s experience seeking support.

-The participants noted that they had a better understanding of how each other’s reaction affects the other.
+Follow-up findings indicate that the participants noted that they had a better understanding of how each other’s reaction affects the other.

 Mention the importance of collaboration in a relationship.
 This is especially helpful if your partner misunderstands therapy as an intervention that only helps couples with serious issues.